-Exterior lighting will be illuminate all exterior doors, signs, walkways, entrances, and parking area, subject to review by the Police Department.
+Exterior lighting will illuminate all exterior doors, signs, walkways, entrances, and parking area, subject to review by the Police Department.
 Lighting will be oriented downwards and shielded within the property to contain illumination within the project boundary.
 Lighting will also be reviewed as part of the City's required Regulatory Permit.
-The project site meets the one (1) candle foot minimum lighting requirement for industrial areas.
+A Condition of Approval has been added that requires the applicant to submit photometric plans subject to Planning Department approval for all proposed developments.